 A number of mental illnesses can include psychosis as a symptom, including:

 Schizophrenia: A person has some psychotic symptoms for at least six months, with a significant decline in the ability to function.

-Schizophreniform disorder: A person has some psychotic symptoms for less than six months.
+Schizophreniform disorder: A person has some psychotic symptoms for more than one month and less than six months.

 Bipolar disorder: With this type of illness, the symptoms of psychosis relate more to mood disturbance than to thought disturbance.

 Schizoaffective disorder: A person

 will have symptoms of schizophrenia, and at some point in the course of